Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 In Suizenji Park, you can enjoy hanami while walking around the beautiful garden or sitting by the pond.

-Kumamoto Castle is another popular spot for cherry blossom viewing, with over 800 cherry blossom trees surrounding the castle.
+Kumamoto Castle is another popular spot for cherry blossom viewing.
+Over 800 cherry blossom trees surround the castle.

 Tatsuda Nature Park is a bit further from the city, but it is worth the trip, with over 10,000 cherry blossom trees and a stunning view of the surrounding mountains.